nanocurrency/nano-docs/docs/releases/node-releases.md

 With the ability to track work difficulty seen on the network and have the node wallet produce more difficult work for local blocks, this feature allows users to get their transactions prioritized for processing.
 More details about this feature can be found in the Medium article: https://medium.com/nanocurrency/dynamic-proof-of-work-prioritization-4618b78c5be9

 **RPC Process Options**
-By default the RPC server will run in the node process, but can be configured to run as a child process or completely out of process, depending on your needs.
+By default the RPC server will run in the node process, but can be configured to run as a child process or completely out of process (including on a different computer), depending on your needs.
 See [Running Nano as a service](/integration-guides/advanced/#running-nano-as-a-service) for more details.

 ---